 I am a guitar player and have played in various bands steadily now for over twenty years.
 From garages, sheds, basements, studios, and even dedicated music rooms, I’ve rehearsed in all the usual places that bands tend to use for their practice spaces.
 I’ve always gravitated towards bands that play more of the harder varieties of rock n’ roll.
 So, of course, that means big drums, big amps, and loud P.A. systems.
-It wasn’t until my early twenties, when I got into running live sound and recording, that I started learning about acoustics and how the make-up of a room can drastically effect what the musicians perceive while playing.
+It wasn’t until my early twenties when I got into running live sound and recording, that I started learning about acoustics and how the makeup of a room can drastically affect what the musicians perceive while playing.
 This is why properly soundproofing a band rehearsal space is so important.

 Here’s a typical band rehearsal space scenario – You’re the guitar player, and you’ve spent all week learning the latest batch of tunes the band had decided to work on the week before.
 You get to rehearsal and are ready to rock.
 You are rehearsing in your drummer’s garage.
 It’s made up of a combination of sheet-rock walls, a concrete floor with a couple of area rugs, and a sheet-rock ceiling; a typical garage setup with all hard surfaces.
 The first song starts with just you playing but once the rest of the band kicks in, you find yourself lost in the mix.
-That awesome solo you worked so hard on in the previous days gets drowned out underneath the mud and confusion of what your other band mates are playing.
+That awesome solo you worked so hard on in the previous days gets drowned out underneath the mud and confusion about what your other bandmates are playing.

 Since you can’t hear yourself, your natural reaction is to turn up your amp.
 This works great for a song or two, but then the bassist turns up his or her amp.
 The drummer starts hitting their drums a lot harder to compensate for the increase in volume that your amps are producing.
 The vocals get drowned out and soon you are back to where you were at the start.

 A similar scenario used to happen to me.
 A lot.
 Not only that, but this type of situation can also cause hearing fatigue and hearing loss if you’re not careful (ALWAYS wear hearing protection no matter what).
 There were a couple of bands I played in where I hated going to rehearsals for this very reason.
 What’s the point in rehearsing if you can barely hear yourself or what the other band members are playing so that you can work on making the songs sound better in the first place?
-Your rehearsal room acoustics should allow you hear the initial sound from your instruments and vocals, not a reflection of the original sound.
+Your rehearsal room acoustics should allow you to hear the initial sound from your instruments and vocals, not a reflection of the original sound.

 The most effective treatment for this situation is to add soft, absorptive materials to all of the hard, reflective surfaces in the room.
 The band that I am currently playing in recently moved from rehearsing in the other guitarist’s detached garage to a room in our drummer’s split-level house.
-This man-cave, has wood paneling and sheet-rock on the walls, pile carpet on the floor, and a textured plaster ceiling.
+This man cave has wood paneling and sheetrock on the walls, pile carpet on the floor, and a textured plaster ceiling.
 There is also a large brick fireplace that takes up a good portion of one of the walls.
 The first time we rehearsed in the new space, the sound quality was horrendous.
-Harsh highs, muddy lows, and vocals that were fighting to get over top of the blaring guitar amps that were in turn trying to compete with the volume of the drums.
+Harsh highs, muddy lows, and vocals that were fighting to get over the top of the blaring guitar amps that were in turn trying to compete with the volume of the drums.